Loops#

 # can i do this using append?

-# another possible solution
+# another possible solution (discussed in 2P lecture)

 def sum_odd(input_list):